 What Results Can You Expect?

 Luckily, growing pains usually disappear within days or just a few weeks once the correct treatment commences.
-Considering that most untreated “growing pains” can last 18 months or more, that’s very pleasing news for your child.
+Considering that most untreated “growing pains” can last 18 months or more, that’s excellent news for your child.
 Why let your child needlessly suffer when there is a straightforward, safe and effective solution available?